lucyy-mc/docs/docs/pronouns.md

 if you're using neopronouns and the admins haven't added your pronouns, this is how you do it!

 # PlaceholderAPI
 ProNouns provides some PlaceholderAPI placeholders.
-Note that these are embedded into the plugin, so no ecloud expansion is needed.
+As of version 1.1.0, an eCloud expansion is needed to use them.
+Install it with `/papi ecloud download pronouns` followed by `/papi reload`.

-- %pronouns_pronouns% - pronouns, in the Subjective/Objective format ie She/Her
+- `%pronouns_pronouns%` - pronouns, in the Subjective/Objective format ie She/Her
-- %pronouns_subjective% - subjective pronoun
+- `%pronouns_subjective%` - subjective pronoun
-- %pronouns_objective% - objective pronoun
+- `%pronouns_objective%` - objective pronoun
-- %pronouns_progressive% - progressive pronoun
+- `%pronouns_progressive%` - progressive pronoun
-- %pronouns_possessiveadj% - possessive adjective
+- `%pronouns_possessiveadj%` - possessive adjective
-- %pronouns_possessivepro% - possessive pronoun
+- `%pronouns_possessivepro%` - possessive pronoun
-- %pronouns_reflexive% - reflexive pronouns
+- `%pronouns_reflexive%` - reflexive pronouns
-- %pronouns_all% - all 6 pronouns
+- `%pronouns_all%` - all 6 pronouns

 All placeholders also have some formatting modifiers that can be added to the end of the name to control capitalisation: